This set of Manufacturing Processes Interview Questions and Answers focuses on “Roll Forming – 2”.

 d) To improve the lubricant properties

-Explanation: Additives are mixed to adjust the lubricants and make the suitable for specific application.
+Explanation: Additives are mixed to adjust the lubricants and make the suitable for a specific application.
 Additives improve lubricant’s properties, protect metal surfaces as well as perform many other functions.

 Examples of additives: Rust and corrosion additives, EP additives, etc.